Construction Disputes: What Causes Them & How to Promote Early Resolution

 If a standard contract form is not used, owners often develop their own ad-hoc form.
 In this latter regard, owners can expressly attempt to redefine and reallocate all of the construction risks in their favor, often placing undue burden on the contractor.
 The ad-hoc form can be poorly drafted and, therefore, create a myriad of problems related to lack of terms definition, misinterpretation and misunderstandings and lack of legal guideline precedence.
 Furthermore, the over-apportionment or lack of definition of risk can cause a contractor to increase its price to a point of being noncompetitive, or failure by the contractor to recognize such risks at the bid stage can create disputes during the execution of the contract when the contractor attempts to recover its unanticipated risks as they transpire through the contractual change mechanisms.

-It is essential, particularly where ad-hoc contract forms are used, that experienced legal input is utilized to redline the contract for clarification, definition and negotiation purposes.
+It is essential, particularly where ad-hoc contract forms are used, that experienced legal input is utilized to redline the contract for clarification, definition, and negotiation purposes.
 Redlining contract forms is a common practice that helps both parties to better understand the operational parameters of the terms and conditions.
-If a contractor does not clearly perceive the meaning of a term or allocation of a risk, it is again vital that this be raised and expressly clarified at the pre-bid and pre-contract stages, otherwise it will almost certainly result in later conflict and disagreement.
+If a contractor does not clearly perceive the meaning of a term or allocation of a risk, it is again vital that this be raised and expressly clarified at the pre-bid and pre-contract stages, otherwise, it will almost certainly result in later conflict and disagreement.

 The contract provides the legal basis of the obligations, rights, and entitlements of the parties, so it is crucial that both sides, where possible achieve common ground on how the contract reads and is to be implemented.
 The only way to do this effectively is to raise questions through the pre-bid Q&A or redline process and seek at least clarification, if not joint agreement regarding comprehension of specific clauses.
-Not to do so is a guaranteed recipe for a dispute to occur.
+Not doing so is a guaranteed recipe for a dispute to occur.
 Contractors either fail to do their due diligence with the pre-bid contract review or make unilateral assumptions about interpretations, both of which can prove to be costly.

 One area where this approach cannot be applied is with Federal contracts under FAR (Federal Acquisition Rules).
 The Federal government does not allow any changes to the contract form, and any participating contractor is expected to be entirely familiar with and understand the basis of the contract terms and conditions.
-This places a very specific emphasis on the contractor to be thoroughly versed with all aspects of FAR, as no excuses to the contrary are acceptable at a government and/or supporting law level.
+This places a very specific emphasis on the contractor being thoroughly versed with all aspects of FAR, as no excuses to the contrary are acceptable at a government and/or supporting law level.

 2.2 Contract Documents